 Online information and support is available for understanding dementia and sharing stories/ getting support, but you need to select reliable and useful sites and groups.
 Most dementia-related authoritative medical sites focus on Alzheimer’s, the most common cause of dementia.
 They also provide information on other causes of dementia.
 Many countries have Alzheimer’s Disease Associations which have informative sites with resources on dementia (and on Alzheimer’s Disease) and caregiver resources.
 Some host online caregiver communities.
 There are also other prominent, authoritative sites with resources.
-Support groups and caregiver communities have also been set up by volunteers and even by caregivers themselves. [read disclaimer.]
+Support groups and caregiver communities have also been set up by volunteers and even by caregivers themselves.
+This page focuses on international resources that may be useful for those in India. [read disclaimer.]

 Below is a list of select sites and groups, and some discussion on using these.